KTLA: News operation

+KTLA's KTLA 5 News logo, in use since 2016.

-KTLA presently broadcasts 96 hours, 50 minutes of locally produced newscasts each week (with 15 hours, 50 minutes each weekday; 8 hours, 20 minutes on Saturdays and 9 hours, 20 minutes on Sundays); in regards to the number of hours devoted to news programming, it is the highest newscast output among television stations in California and in the United States as a whole.
+KTLA presently broadcasts 105 hours, 55 minutes of locally produced newscasts each week (with 17 hours, 35 minutes each weekday and nine hours each on Saturdays and Sundays); in regards to the number of hours devoted to news programming, it is the highest newscast output among television stations in California and in the United States as a whole.
 KTLA produces a 15-minute sports wrap-up show every night at 10:45 pm, during KTLA 5 News at 10:00; produces a 30-minute show, KTLA 5 Sports Final, on the weekends at 11:35 p.m. after KTLA 5 News at 11:00.

 KTLA's news department is located inside the former Warner Bros.
 Cartoons studio (known as the Hal Fishman Newsroom since 2000) at the corner of Van Ness and Fernwood in Hollywood.
 Although KTLA does not cover police pursuits as much as other stations, it has put more emphasis in local crime stories, as opposed to politics, health and other serious news.
 KTLA had created synergy between Tribune Company entities.
 For example, entertainment reporter Sam Rubin would often be featured in addition to his KTLA work as the main Los Angeles-based entertainment reporter for Chicago sister station WGN-TV.
 Los Angeles Times columnist David Lazarus also reported on consumer stories from the paper's headquarters in El Segundo, before switching full time to KTLA in 2022.

 For many years, Channel 5's news department, which has existed since its sign-on, was considered the benchmark of Los Angeles television.
 In 1958, KTLA began operating a well-equipped helicopter for newsgathering known as the "Telecopter", and was the most advanced airborne television broadcast device of its time; it was ultimately sold to NBC-owned KNBC (channel 4), which flew the Telecopter with pilot Francis Gary Powers and cameraman George Spears until it crashed on August 1, 1977, killing the two on board.